 It is home to sand dunes and a double hump camel safari.

-The village is famous for natural hot springs in the area.
+The village is famous for the natural hot springs in the area.
 The story of the last village opens for civilians in 2010 is exciting.

 Turtuk offers camping sites with an environmentally friendly lifestyle.

-Apart from these villages, a 32-meter tall statue of Maitreya Buddha facing towards the Shyok river has been built with 8 kg of gold.
+Apart from these villages, a 32-meter tall statue of Maitreya Buddha facing the Shyok river has been built with 8 kg of gold.
 White Sand Dunes amidst mountains and the Bactrian Camels (double hump) Safari is the speciality of this valley.

 Among the picturesque landscape of mountains and sand dunes, one can enjoy the double hump camel safari in Nubra Valley.
 Costing as low as Rs 200 per person, one can really enjoy the double hump camels in Hunder village of Nubra Valley.
-This is a one of a kind experience, as double hump camel safari over sand dunes in the lap of Himalaya is something you don’t want to miss.
+This is a one of a kind experience, as a double hump camel safari over sand dunes in the lap of Himalayas is something you don’t want to miss.

 Budget Travel to Nubra Valley

 Don’t pre-book the complete package online if you want to travel on a budget.
 Although union rates for taxis are fixed, they can be negotiated in person.
-In case of single travellers, there is always someone that is willing to share a taxi.
+In the case of single travellers, there is always someone that is willing to share a taxi.
 Do travel by public bus if you are comfortable with that.

 The weather in Hunder can change from calm to heavy winds in a few seconds.
-When winds start blowing and you are at sand dunes, it can get really messy with sand filling up in all your clothes.
+When winds start blowing and you are at sand dunes, it can get really messy with sand filling up all your clothes.
 So, carry an extra pair of sweaters and socks while visiting the sand dunes, and take extra care of your camera equipment.